apoorv-deriv/crush/README.md

 ### Amazon Bedrock

-Crush currently supports running Anthropic models through Bedrock, with caching disabled.
+Supernova currently supports running Anthropic models through Bedrock, with caching disabled.

 * A Bedrock provider will appear once you have AWS configured, i.e. `aws configure`
-* Crush also expects the `AWS_REGION` or `AWS_DEFAULT_REGION` to be set
+* Supernova also expects the `AWS_REGION` or `AWS_DEFAULT_REGION` to be set
-* To use a specific AWS profile set `AWS_PROFILE` in your environment, i.e. `AWS_PROFILE=myprofile crush`
+* To use a specific AWS profile set `AWS_PROFILE` in your environment, i.e. `AWS_PROFILE=myprofile supernova`

 ### Vertex AI Platform